202C-Pilot/202C-Master-Course/forums-class-discussions.md

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

 Prompts for Discussion

+* What makes design so important to technical writing?
+* What do the design principles discussed in the reading mean in practice?
+* What makes a document well designed?
+Poorly designed?
+How can you tell?
+* What design strategies might you employ in your technical description?
+* In what ways have you seen design principles put to effective use in the documents you encounter in your everyday life?

 ## Class Discussion 13: Reading: Writing Instructions